 The story that red wine is good for you is a story ruthlessly peddled and propagated by the alcoholic drinks industry.
 If you look into the funding of any such research study.
 Buried in the small print you will find some company connect to the drinking manufacturers.

 The truth is red grape juice has just as much antioxidants as red wine – but you don’t hear people waxing lyrical about that.
 Why? because it does not help them defend a common drug addiction.

 New research released today makes the picture even clearer.

-Consuming more alcohol was also connected to stroke, heart failure, and terminal aneurysm risk.
+Consuming more alcohol was also connected to hypertension, gout, stroke, heart failure, and terminal aneurysm risk.

 How Much Is Too Much